Master of Professional Studies in Product Management > Academics

 Courses:

-"Strategies for Managing Innovation" and "Data Analysis and Decision Making"
+"Business Modeling and Customer Validation" and "Data Analysis and Decision Making"

 Description:

-• Is the value proposition compelling?
+• Is the value proposition compelling and urgent?

-• Does the business model make sense?
+• Does the business model make sense for our business?

 Term III — Product Delivery